The world of IT security can confuse all the different web vulnerabilities, exploits, and newly emerging trends.

 So, where do I begin with IT security?

 We have shown you some application security threats and vulnerabilities that we think are crucial to cover for every web application.
 However, as you might not be the one fixing these vulnerabilities, what can YOU do?

 Luckily, many vulnerabilities can be easily avoided.
 However, for overall better security status, we recommend you to do the following:

 - Educate every employee on basic security practices (e.g., phishing avoidance)!
 An effective tool for this is IT Seal, which can help you raise security awareness.

 - Don’t simply trust, but validate every input!

 - Implement continuous security and be safe at any given time!

 Implementing automated security doesn’t only give you the certainty of being secure at all times, but it also saves you a lot of money.
-Regular penetration tests take much more time and money than running an automated security test over a website every week.
+For example, regular penetration tests or engaging security researchers take much more time and budget than running an automated security test over a website every week.